Fast Nonlinear Vector Quantile Regression: Software

 \section{Software}

-We provide our VQR solvers as part of a comprehensive open-source python package, which will be published to github and PyPI upon publication.
-The supplementary material contains the source code, as well as several \texttt{jupyter} notebooks which demonstrate the use of our package.
+We provide our VQR solvers as part of a comprehensive open-source python package \texttt{vqr} which can be installed with \texttt{pip install vqr}.
+The source code is available at \url{https://github.com/vistalab-technion/vqr} and it contains several \texttt{jupyter} notebooks which demonstrate the use of our package.

-We note that although a reference Matlab implementation of linear VQR by the original authors \href{https://github.com/alfredgalichon/VQR}{exists}, this implementation relies on solving the exact formulation (\cref{eq:vqr-ot-primal}) using a general-purpose linear program solver. \citet{feldman2021calibrated} found it to be prohibitively slow even for small problems, and noted runtimes of over an hour for $N=10k, d=2, k=50, T=32$.
-Thus, this implementation was deemed unsuitable for even modestly-sized problems.
-For comparison, our solver converges to a useful solution on a problem of this size in less than one minute.
+We note that although a reference Matlab implementation of linear VQR by the original authors \href{https://github.com/alfredgalichon/VQR}{exists}, this implementation relies on solving the exact formulation \eqref{eq:vqr-ot-primal} using a general-purpose linear program solver. { We found it to be prohibitively slow to use general-purpose linear program solvers for VQR (\cref{fig:appendix-scale-vqr-vs-cvx}).
+For example, we noted a runtime of 4.5 hours for $N=7k, d=2, k=10, T=30$, and for $N=10k$ the solver did not converge even after 8 hours.
+Thus, this approach is unsuitable even for modestly-sized problems.
+Moreover, when using such solvers, only linear VQR can be performed.
+For comparison, our proposed solver converges to a solution of the same quality on problems of these sizes in less than one minute and supports nonlinear VQR. }